liveview-native/live_view_native_platform/README.md

 ## About

 LiveView Native Platform is the core Elixir dependency for [LiveView Native](https://github.com/liveview-native/live_view_native) client platforms.
 It provides protocols, macros and configuration functions that allow repositories like [liveview-client-swiftui](https://github.com/liveview-native/liveview-client-swiftui) to be used as a target of LiveView Native applications.
-This repository is only intended for client platform developers looking to add support for LiveView and should not be used by end-user developers building applications with LiveView Native.
+This repository is only intended for client platform developers looking to add support for LiveView Native to their own native code; you should not need to pull this dependency into a LiveView Native application directly.

 ## Usage